 And that's it - the transformation is performed on the data in the dataflow that resides in your Power BI Premium subscription, not on the source data.

-Computed entities are a premium only feature
+Computed tables are a premium only feature

 Create a dataflow using a CDM folder

-Creating a dataflow from a CDM folder allows you to reference an entity that has been written by another application in the Common Data Model (CDM) format.
+Creating a dataflow from a CDM folder allows you to reference an table that has been written by another application in the Common Data Model (CDM) format.
 You are prompted to provide the complete path to the CDM format file stored in ADLS Gen 2.

 There are a few requirements for creating dataflows from CDM folders, as the following list describes:

 The ADLS Gen 2 account must have the appropriate permissions set up in order for PBI to access the file

 The ADLS Gen 2 account must be accessible by the user trying to create the dataflow